hphelion/documentation/migration-overview-reference.md

 There are two methods you can use to create a key pair using the HP Cloud UNIX CLI.

 - Create your key pair using the `-o` flag to save the key pair file in the `~/.hpcloud/keypairs` folder.
-The flag does not display the key pair on the screen.
+The CLI does not display the key pair on the screen.
 Saving to a file allows you to use the auto-connect feature after you create an instance with that key pair.
 - Create a key pair without the `-o` flag to have the key pair display on screen.
 You will need to manually save the key pair in a text file.

-**Tip**: For the full list of HP Cloud UNIX CLI commands, see the [UNIX command line interface commands](http://docs.hpcloud.com/cli/unix/reference).
+**Tip**: For the full list of HP Cloud UNIX CLI commands, see the [HP Cloud UNIX CLI Release Notes](http://docs.hpcloud.com/cli/unix/reference).

 To generate a key pair in UNIX: